palera1n/docs/usage/jailbreak.md

 Note that the use of a bindFS is **HIGHLY EXPERIMENTAL** and may not work as expected.
 It also has issues with iOS 16. **USE AT YOUR OWN RISK!!!**

 To jailbreak rootless, use `palera1n` without any arguments.
 Keep in mind that tweak support is very minimal.

+For a full list of options, run `palera1n --help`